obriencj/python-promises/README.md

 # Overview of python-promises

-A [Python] module providing container and proxy promises, supporting linear and multi-processing delivery.
+A [Python] module providing container and proxy promises, supporting delayed linear and multi-processing delivery.

-This is not at all like [PEP-3148], don't be confused.
-I felt that this PEP was too much Java and too little Python, so I decided to play with my own take on the underlying concept.
-A number of other people have also had a go at it, see the Related section below for links to their work.
+This is dissimilar to [PEP-3148], where the focus is on simplified parallel execution.
+We focus more on the concept of a promise as a placeholder to a value which may not have been delivered yet.
+Futures as described could be used to deliver on promises, perhaps.

 At this stage this project is just a rough draft.
 I've set the version to 0.9.0 and am not promising any kind of API stability until 1.0.0 at